defifuture/erc20-batched-meta-transactions/README.md

 - relayer fee (in tokens) - uint256
 - nonce - uint256
 - hash (hash of the values above: sender address, receiver address, token amount, relayer fee, nonce) - bytes32
+- signature (comes in three parts):
+  - sigV - uint8
+  - sigR - bytes32
-- signature (signed hash) - bytes32
+  - sigS - bytes32

 ### How is the data (about meta txs) sent to the smart contract?